From the Shiner ISD Health Office

 For more information about Texas minimum immunization requirements and exemptions for students, please click on the following links:

-DSHS Immunization Chart
+Texas DSHS Immunization Requirements

 School Health Advisory Council (SHAC)

 Texas requires every independent school district to have a School Health Advisory Council.
 A SHAC is a group of individuals representing segments of the community appointed by the school district to provide advice on coordinated school health programming and its impact on student health and learning.
 The School Health Advisory Council serves exclusively in an advisory role, assisting the district in ensuring that local community values and health issues are reflected in the district’s health education instruction.
+The SISD SHAC has at least four meetings per school year, please see below for the dates, times, and location of the meetings.

 Shiner ISD is proud to have an active SHAC with members consisting of SISD parents, healthcare professionals, representatives of the community, and school personnel.